For authors

 - General duties and responsibilities of the Editorial board

-Editors-in-chief and the Editorial board of Migrating Minds are accountable for the contents published in the journal.
+Editors-in-chief and the Editorial board of Migrating Minds: Journal of Cultural Cosmopolitanism are accountable for the contents published in the journal.
 They will adhere to processes and standards ensuring the quality of the published material as well as commitment to freedom of expression.
 The Editorial board is willing to publish errata and apologies whenever needed. - Relations with readers

 The Editors strive to ensure the quality of the published material, and to announce each issue as extensively as possible so as to share research results with a wide international community of readers. - Relations with authors